 Drug Users Impact Quality and Productivity

-Beyond higher absenteeism, accident rates, workers compensation and turnover costs, one of the often forgotten impacts of employing a drug user is the affect they can have on quality and productivity.
-Beyond the immediate financial impact of reduced quality and productivity, there is also the long term risk of losing market share to a competitor providing a better product or service.
+Beyond higher absenteeism, accident rates, workers compensation, and turnover costs, one of the often forgotten impacts of companies employing a drug user is the effect they can have on quality and productivity.
+Beyond the immediate financial impact of reduced quality and productivity, there is also the long term risk of losing market share to a competitor’s company providing a better product or service.
 If that happens, the estimated $7,000 to $10,000 cost appears small in comparison.

 Facts About the Number of Drug Users in the US